longsnn/TcpInstruments.jl/README.md

 SCPI is supported on almost all modern pieces of lab equipment but this code has been tested on the following devices:
 - [X] Oscilloscope Keysight DSOX4034A
-- [ ] Oscilloscope Keysight DSOX4024A
+- [X] Oscilloscope Keysight DSOX4024A
 - [X] Multimeter Keysight DMM34465A
 - [X] Signal generator Keysight 33612A
 - [X] Power supply Agilent E36312A
 - [X] HV power supply SRS PS310 via Prologix GPIB to Ethernet adaptor
 - [X] Power supply Versatile Power 100-10 XR
+- [X] Impedance analyser Agilent 4294A
 - [ ] Impedance analyser Agilent 4395A (with 43961A imp. probe)
-- [ ] Thorlabs LTS150

-This package is under active development so expect breaking changes.

 For more information on every type of instrument as well as their available functions and how they work: